The Time in Between (TV series)

 El tiempo entre costuras (literally The Time Between Seams, English title: The Time in Between) is a Spanish period drama television series produced by Boomerang TV for Antena 3.
-It is an adaptation of the same-titled 2009 novel by María Dueñas, published in English language under the titles The Time in Between and The Seamstress.
-It premiered on October 21, 2013 on Antena 3.
+It is an adaptation of the same-titled 2009 novel by María Dueñas, published in the English language under the titles The Time in Between and The Seamstress.
+It premiered on 21 October 2013 on Antena 3.
 The premiere was seen by 5.018 million people, making it the most watched premiere on Antena 3 in 12 years.